When you practice detachment in your business, you show up as your truest self, put your best foot forward, while detaching from the results.

 Does this mean you shouldn’t care or set goals?

 So does this mean you shouldn’t set goals for your business, that you should just live in the moment, and stop caring about things?

 No. At least, not in my mind.
 (Insert sigh of relief for those of us Type As.)

 You can still set goals, plan ahead, and care deeply about your clients and your business.

 It simply means that you don’t have to make the results and outcomes mean anything about you personally.

 Instead, you focus on showing up powerfully in the present moment, detaching from the end result, and continuing to live your life and to enjoy the ride.

-Here are 5 ways you can practice detachment in your business:
+Here are 5 ways to practice detachment in your business

 1. Connect to the overall “why” behind what you’re doing.